Interstate 75 in Michigan: Interstate Highway era

 Beginning on February 25, 2008, I-75 closed completely to traffic in both directions from Rosa Parks Boulevard (exit 49) to Clark Street (exit 47) in Detroit.
 This facilitated the complete rebuilding of the road as part of the Ambassador Gateway Project to better connect I-75 and I-96 to the Ambassador Bridge.
 Through traffic on I-75 was rerouted along I-94 to I-275 and local detours were posted.
 The freeway reopened to traffic in June 2009, five months ahead of schedule.
 The overall project to realign and connect the bridge to the freeways was mired in lawsuits between MDOT and the private company that owns the bridge.
 The company's owner was jailed for contempt of court during court proceedings in early 2012.
 MDOT was later ordered to assume responsibility for construction, and the department completed the project on September 21, 2012.

+All of I-75 within Michigan was named the Tuskegee Airmen Memorial Highway, in honor of the Tuskegee Airmen, at the end of December 2014.

+In May 2017, MDOT raised the speed limit on I-75 between Bay City and Sault Ste.
+Marie, excluding the Mackinac Bridge, from 70 to 75 mph.

+A segment of I-75 in Oakland County between 12 Mile Road in Madison Heights and South Boulevard in Bloomfield Township had high-occupancy vehicle lanes (HOV lanes) added in both directions.
+One lane of I-75 in both directions will be restricted to HOV traffic from 6 a.m. to 9 a.m. and from 3 p.m. to 6 p.m.
+The HOV lanes are part of the I-75 Modernization Project, and they opened to traffic on October 24, 2023.

+In 2018, MDOT began construction on new ramps to connect to the Gordie Howe International Bridge.
+These would replace the existing slip ramp onto Livernois Avenue.
+The new ramps and the bridge are expected to opened in early 2026.